QuantEcon/lecture-python-intro/_sources/cagan_ree.md

 According to this theory, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.

-The "monetarist or fiscal theory of the price level" asserts that
+The "monetarist or fiscal theory of  price levels" asserts that

 * to **start** a persistent inflation the government simply persistently runs a money-financed government deficit